Klausberger-Laboratory/Malagon-Vina-Anxiety2022/README.md

 # Malagon-Vina-Anxiety2022

+This repository contains the pre-processed data for the eLife publication Malagon-Vina et al:  https://doi.org/10.7554/eLife.83012

 Manuscript_data.mat has several files with the pre-processed raw data.

 There are two types of data.
 One belongs to the EPM (elevated plus maze), and the other to the ELM (elevated linear maze).